Alex-Olson/Shadowverse_Collection/README.md

 # Shadowverse_Collection
 A gui-based collection manager for the card game Shadowverse.
 Can sort it using the column tabs for every column except number owned.
-Can filter out rows using the textbox below the table The Calculate Vial Value button basically prints out the expected value of opening a certain pack counted by one of the games currencys, vials.
+Can filter out rows using the textbox below the table.
+The Calculate Vial Value button basically prints out the expected value of opening a certain pack counted by one of the game currencys, vials.
 It's explained more in the comments of the program.
 Fixed as many intellij warnings as I could without risking messing stuff up.
 Has some javadoc documentation.